Meet the team

 Eleanor Crawford

-eleanor.crawford@seta.co.ukEleanor is the first point of contact for our customers and stakeholders, whether on the phone or in person.
-She deals with administration, learner management and purchasing.
-She joined Seta straight from school in 2019 and is currently undertaking a Level 3 Business Administration Apprenticeship.
+Eleanor is the first point of contact for our customers and stakeholders, supporting every area of the business.
+She works closely with the Funding and Administrator Manager to facilitate administration, learner management and purchasing.
+She joined Seta back in 2019 and is currently undertaking a Level 3 Business Administration Apprenticeship.

 Amy Williamson